akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “The king?”

 “Yes.”
 He paused.
 “I am Godfrey.
-His son.”
+The King's son.”

-She knew that already, but hearing him say it made it real.
+She was sure of that already, but hearing him say it made it seem more real.
 She curtsied—a quick, awkward thing, her legs stiff from the walk.
 He put out a hand as if to stop her, then pulled it back.

 “No. Not here.
 You don’t need to,” he said.

 They stood there with the road separating them, he on one side and she on the other, the forest waiting quietly about them.
 She could hear her own breathing, the rustle of Goosie in the basket, the soft snort of his horse lifting its nose.

-He looked toward the dusty lane where the cart had disappeared.
+He looked toward the dusty road, along which the cart had disappeared.
 “You rode with the cartier?”

 “My feet were sore.
 They gave me a lift.”
+She tried to clear her muddled thoughts.
+“Why are you here?”

 “My apologies.
 You were already gone by the time I got to the gate.
 I should have been faster.”
 He shook his head.
 “I didn’t know you’d left so quickly and my father wished to talk before telling me (commanding me) to escort you, so—”

-She looked at his horse, then at him.
+“No, I mean—” She looked at his horse, then at him.
 “You came after me yourself?”

 “I came after you.”
 He said it simply, as if it were the most natural thing in the world.

-She looked at him, trying to read his face.
-“The women on the cart,” she said slowly, “they spoke of a vow.
-Something the king swore.
-About the next maid through his hall doors.”
+“But why?
+Is this—” She looked at him, trying to read his face, trying to get the words out.
+“I mean, I walked through the doors—” she said, then stopped, hearing the words that she was saying come out in a voice that didn't seem quite like hers.
+Her voice trailed off to nothing as she willed him to speak, yet in the same moment hoping that he woudn't.

 He met her eyes.
+He had warm eyes, and his mouth seemed to struggle to open.
+Gathering his courage, he spoke.
+“My father made a rash vow—”

+She nodded to encourage him to continue, but heard her own voice speaking instead.
+“I heard it was something about the next maid through his hall doors?
+They said—” She paused, her voice catching.
+“They said, erm— They said that it was to marry the son.”

 “Yes.”

-“They said—” She stopped, her voice catching.
-“They said she was to marry his son.”

-“Yes.”
+It was his turn to nod slowly.

 She swallowed.
-“Which son?”
+“Which son?
+Is it—I mean—”

+“This son.”
 He did not look away, serious but not unfriendly.
-“This son.
+“Me.
 I am the son they mean.
 The king’s son by a woman not his queen.
 There are others—my half-brothers—but I am the one he spoke of.”
 He paused.
-“I am the one.”
+“I am the one that—”

 The words landed like stones in her chest.
 She had known, somehow, since the guards passed.
 But hearing him say it—seeing him stand there, waiting for her response—made it real in a way the gossip had not.

-“So it’s true,” she said.
+“So it’s true,” she interrupted.
 “The vow.”

 “It’s true.”

 “Oh!”
-All hope of it being otherwise faded. *It is me.*
+All hope of it being otherwise faded. *It is me.
+At Stanwey.*

 His voice was quiet.
-“My father made it in anger, to silence the court.
+“As I said, my father made it in anger, to silence the court.
 I—” He wet his lips nervously.
 “I do not believe that he thought it through, though I may be wrong.
 Yet the vow is made and I am here to see you safely home.”
 Nothing more than that. *See her home.*

-She thought of the king’s laughter, the queen’s sharp eyes, the way the hall had gone silent when she spoke. *The next maid through the door.* They had all known.
+Beatrice thought of the king’s reaction, the queen’s sharp eyes. *Why did no one **tell** me?* She recalled how the hall had gone silent when she spoke. *The next maid through the door.* They must have known, all of them.
 They had all been watching her, and she had walked out without hearing a word.

-“You knew?” she asked.
+“So you already knew?” she asked.
 “In the hall.
 When I was there.
 You knew about the vow?”

 He did not deny it.
 “I heard him speak the words, to my great shock.
-I did not expect him to—I mean, I how could I have known.
+I did not expect him to do so—I mean, what mind would?
 But later, when you walked in with your goose, and stood before my father, and spoke without fear...”
-He stopped, searching for words.
+He stopped, searching for words, unaware that his face had lit up.
 “I knew something had changed.
 I did not know how much until after you left.”

-She stared at him.
+She stared at him, half in disbelief.
 “And you let me go?
 You let me walk out of that hall without telling me?”
 Forgive my bluntness.

+*It was the Queen's delay.* “I should have spoken sooner, you are right, lady.
+In truth, I half expected my father to reconsider, as it was a rash vow, a promise spoken in haste.”

+*Spoken in the sight of heaven and earth.*

-“You are right, in truth.
-In hindsight, I should have spoken.”
-He did not make excuses.
-“I thought—I was uncertain—my father would reconsider and I needn't trouble you.
-He is not always a man of his word, you see, when the word was spoken in haste.
-But he announced the betrothal before I could reach the gate.
+”He is not always a man of his word, you see, not when the word was spoken in haste.
+One moment I am merely to escort you, and the next moment I am to—I mean that my father announced the betrothal.
+Our betrothal, *fait accompli*.
 By the time I got outside, you were already gone.”

-She thought of the road, the cart, the women laughing about the girl with the goose. *They knew, surely.*
+She thought of the road, the cart, the women laughing about the girl with the goose. *The family knew, surely.* She did not smile.
+Her hands were cold, and her stomach was tight, and she could not seem to catch her breath.

+Hoofbeats sounded ahead of them—around the bend, coming from Stanwey.
+Godfrey's handwent to his horse’s bridle.
+Beatrice looked up sharply.

-“There were guards,” she said.
-“They were looking for me.”
+“There were guards looking for me.”

-Later: Soldiers arrived earlier at Stanwey hall, somewhat alarming Harold.

-“Oh.
-My father sent them.
-He was angry I’d let Red-Wolf's daughter go without escort.”
+The young man nodded.

+”My father's men, sent earlier for your safely.”

+“My safety?”

+”I mean, for the sake of your father sent them, as Red‑Wolf’s daughter.”
 A hint of a smile.
-“Then he told me to find you myself.”
+“Then he insisted that I find you myself.”

-She did not smile back.
-Her hands were cold, and her stomach was tight, and she could not seem to catch her breath.

-He seemed to sense it.
-“My father commands that I escort you home and ask your father’s permission.
-The betrothal—it is not final without his consent.
-Your father can refuse.
-If he does, I will go back and tell the king.”
+Two riders appeared.

+---

+The same guards that had passed Beatrice earlier on the road, pulled up hard, horses blowing, coats lathered.
+The older one scanned the lane—saw Godfrey, saw Beatrice beside him, saw the basket.
+His face went through a rapid surprise, recognition, and then something akin to relief.

+The younger guard—the one who had looked at her on the cart—was already staring at her.
+His mouth opened.
+Closed.

+Godfrey stepped forward.
+“You reached Red-Wolf’s hall?”

+The older guard dismounted, landing stiffly.
+“We did, my lord.”

+“And the old man?”

+“He is well enough.
+Startled to see us at his door, but well.”
+The guard glanced at Beatrice.
+“We told him his daughter was safe and well.
+That the king had spared her goose.
+That the king himself would visit in the coming days.”

+Beatrice’s throat tightened. *He told him that.
+Not the vow.
+Not the betrothal.
+Just that she was safe?*

+The younger guard nodded.
+“He asked if she was hurt.
+We said no. He sat down then, said he would wait.”

-She heard the words, but they seemed to come from far away.
-Her father.
-Harold, sitting by the fire, his hand on his chest, the breath that came too hard after climbing the slope from the village.
+*Sat down.* Beatrice’s hand went to her mouth.
+Harold, alone in the hall, soldiers at his door, his heart hammering in his chest the way it did when he climbed the slope from the village.

+“He is not ill?” she asked, her voice thin.
+“He was not—you did not frighten him too much?”

+The older guard met her eyes.
+“He was surprised, my lady.
+Any father would be.
+But he is a soldier.
+He has seen worse than two men at his door with good news.”
+A pause.
+“He said to tell you he would have the fire built up.”

+Unexpected.
+She almost laughed.
+It was such a Harold thing to say.
+The fire built up.
+As if that was all that mattered at present.

+The younger guard was still looking at her, his face red.
+“My lady, on the road earlier—we did not know.
+Your basket was closed.
+You were with a family.
+We were told to look for a woman alone with a goose.”
+He swallowed.
+“We rode on.”

+She barely heard him.
+Her mind was on Harold, sitting by the fire, waiting.

+The older guard cleared his throat.
+“My lord, shall we follow you to the hall?
+Or ride back and report?”

+Godfrey considered.
+“Ride back.
+Tell the king I have found her.
+Tell him I am taking her to her father.”

+The guards mounted.
+The older one touched his forehead to Beatrice.
+“Take courage, my lady.
+I believe that all will be well.
+I say this as a father myself, for I have five daughters and a little one on the way.”

+The two horses rode back toward the castle and the shady lane was quiet again.

+Beatrice stood very still, the basket heavy in her arms.
+Goosie shifted inside, a soft rustle, a quiet presence.

+Godfrey did not move toward her.
+He stood where he was, his horse shifting beside him, waiting.

-“My father,” she said, and her voice cracked.
+“My father,” Beatrice said, and her voice cracked.
 “He’s not well.
-He’s old, and he’s not well, and if I marry—if I leave—” She stopped, her face screwing up.
+He’s old, and if I marry—if I leave—” She stopped, her face screwing up.
 “Who will look after him?”

+---

-The tears came before she could stop them.
+Thinking of her father, the tears burst out unbidden, before she could stop them.
 Not the quiet, dignified tears she had shed when the king laughed at her goose.
 These were ugly tears, the kind that came from deep in the chest, the kind that had no place on a public road with a prince watching.

+REVIEWING

 She turned away, pressing her hand to her mouth, but it was too late.
 The sobs came anyway—for her father, for Stanwey, for the life she had built and the life that was being taken from her without her consent.